The Financial Technology Law Review: Hong Kong

 - sophisticated investor exemption: offers where the minimum principal amount to be subscribed by any person is not less than HK$500,000 (or its foreign currency equivalent), with the appropriate specified warning statement in a prominent position of the offering document;

-- de minimis offering exemption: offers in respect of which the total considerable payable for the offering does not exceed HK$5 million (or its foreign currency equivalent); and
+- de minimis offering exemption: offers in respect of which the total considerable payable amount for the offering does not exceed HK$5 million (or its foreign currency equivalent); and

 ii Cross-border issues

-As a general rule, if a corporation deals with the general public in Hong Kong, their activities would be subject to Hong Kong law.
-If the services or products provided by such corporations are securities related, such services or products would be governed by the SFO.
-The SFO is silent on whether the regulated activities are subject to any geographical requirements, but it is generally interpreted that a foreign corporation may still be subject to Section 103 of the SFO if it has marketing activities in Hong Kong.
-Whether there is any active marketing in Hong Kong would be determined by the specific circumstances (for example, whether the corporation had contacted a Hong Kong investor or organised events targeting Hong Kong investors).
-If it is determined that a foreign corporation is marketing in Hong Kong, they may need to be licensed or registered with the SFC and may even be subject to the Prospectus Requirements and the SFC Authorisation requirement under the the Companies Ordinance and the SFO, unless one of the exemptions discussed above applies.
+As a general rule, if a corporation deals with the general public in Hong Kong, its activities are subject to Hong Kong law.
+If the services or products provided by these corporations are securities-related, these will be governed by the SFO.
+The SFO is silent on whether the regulated activities are subject to any geographical requirements but it is generally accepted that the SFO will apply to activities conducted in Hong Kong.
+However, even if the regulated activities are not conducted in Hong Kong, the corporation may still be subject to Section 103 of the SFO if it has marketing activities in Hong Kong.
+Whether there are any marketing activities in Hong Kong would be determined by the specific circumstances of the matter, as the term 'actively market' is not defined under the SFO, but the starting point would be whether there is any active marketing to the Hong Kong public (for example, whether the corporations had called a Hong Kong investor or organised marketing campaigns targeting Hong Kong investors, whether the products are denominated in Hong Kong dollars).
+If it is determined that the corporation is marketing into Hong Kong, then it may need to be licensed or registered with the SFC, and may even be subject to the Prospectus Requirements and the SFC Authorisation requirement under the C(WUMP)O and the SFO unless one of the exemptions discussed above applies.

 Digital identity and onboarding